AhmetZamanis/UsedCarKicksClassification/Report.md

     used by the dataloader.
 I’ve often had issues with this parameter, so I did not use parallelization.

-- We create an early stopping callback, a pruning callback for Optuna trials, and a checkpointing callback that saves the best and last epoch of each trained model to the project directory.
+  - We create an early stopping callback and an Optuna pruning callback.

-  - The checkpointing is disabled for Optuna trials.
-We’ll use it for epoch validation, as the checkpoint callback stores the path to the best epoch saved, and the filename includes the epoch number.
-This can also be viewed directly from the checkpoint file in the `lightning_logs` folder.

 - Finally, we create the `Trainer`.
 The trainer takes the model, dataloaders, callbacks and additional settings, and performs training,